August 3, 2017

 The process of getting all cleared

-When our client retained our services, we advised him obtaining his military conduct sheet which is part of the application.
+When our client retained our services, we advised him to obtain his military conduct sheet which is part of the application.
 He was able to get a Lieutenant Corporal In Chief of the Canadian Armed Forces to write him a recommendation letter to explain the progress our client has taken since his arrest and to testify about the consequences of a criminal record.

 We also advised our client to provide certificates of meeting with his psychologist as well as numerous steps that attested to therapeutic approaches against impulsivity to include in his application.
 In his personal statement, the client showed sincere regret and we were able to demonstrate that the risk of reoffending was low.